Rykaon/VR_Workshop/README.md

 ###

-<p align="left">Arcade Glitch is a __Virtual Reality game__ made in five days by a student team. <br>In this game, the player embodies an arcade terminal repairer.
-Your machine has created a __time-space rift__ witch cause glitches and changes in reality.Your mission is to sit on a chair and push yourself to move by grabbing the elements of the scene.
-You have to reach tools in order to repair the two tape of the arcade terminal. </p>
+<p align="left">Arcade Glitch is a Virtual Reality game made in five days by a student team. <br>In this game, the player embodies an arcade terminal repairer.
+The player is sitting on a chair and must push himself thanks to the elements of scenery to move and reach tools, in order to repair a special arcade terminal.
+This machine has created a time-space rift witch cause glitches and changes in reality.</p>

+###

+<h2 align="left">Infos</h2>

+###

+<p align="left">-Gamemode : Solo<br>-Genre : VR ,Physic-based game<br>-Controller : Oculus Quest 2</p>

 ###